altruios/namshubettulpa/public/namshubettulpa/chapters/redeye.md

 }
 {
-~Looking at the gold plate inlaid below Martha saw it read 42~ ~The snow globe lay on the pedestal before her. ~
+~Looking at the gold plate inlaid below Martha saw it read 42~ ~The snow globe lay on the pedestal before her.
-~It showed a network of twisting interlocking gears~ "M::What am I looking for - another book?"
+It showed a network of twisting interlocking gears~ "M::What am I looking for - another book?"
-*Gerald shook his head,*
+*Gerald shook his head*
 "G::This one might be harder to find...
 We don't exactly know this time.
 This isn't going to be like your last time...